-Land improvements

-Buildings and structures

-Machinery and equipment

-Vehicles

-10 to 20 years
+- Land improvements 10 to 20 years

-5 to 50 years
+- Buildings and structures 5 to 50 years

-3 to 20 years
+- Machinery and equipment 3 to 20 years

-6 to 8 years
+- Vehicles 6 to 8 years

 8. Deferred Outflows of Resources

 Deferred outflows of resources represent the consumption of resources that is applicable to future periods.